mesainc/frontend-boilerplate-nextjs/README.md

 - The Portal frontend application is built using [Next.js](https://nextjs.org/) app router with [TypeScript](https://www.typescriptlang.org/).
 - The application is styled using [Tailwind](https://tailwindcss.com/).
-- The application is linted using [ESLint](https://eslint.org/), and [Prettier](https://prettier.io/) .
+- The code uses [ESLint](https://eslint.org/) for lint.
+- To create a formatting pattern we use [Prettier](https://prettier.io/),
 - For state management, the applications uses the [Zustand](https://zustand-demo.pmnd.rs/) state management which should be more suitable for complex global state management.
 - Tests are written using [Vitest](https://vitest.dev/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
 - We automate some features git using [Husky](https://typicode.github.io/husky/#/)
 - For work with validations in the best way, we use [Zod](https://zod.dev/), [Zod](https://zod.dev/) is a TypeScript-first schema declaration and validation library.
 I'm using the term "schema" to broadly refer to any data type, from a simple string to a complex nested object.
 - For forms using [React-hook-forms](https://react-hook-form.com/) is a lightweight and efficient library for managing forms in React applications.
 It allows for the creation of flexible and high-performing forms using React hooks to simplify state management and field validation.
+[React-hook-forms](https://react-hook-form.com/)has a great synergy with [Zod](https://zod.dev/), it greatly simplifies the development of form validations.
 - For general icons we use [iconify](https://iconify.design/)

 ## 🎬 Getting Started <a name = "getting_started"></a>